 - Water and nitrogen fertilizer interactions and their effects on crop performance

 PhD Graduate Research Position Available

-A Ph.D. student is sought for a graduate research assistant (GRA) position in the Department of Biological Systems Engineering (BSE) starting in May 2018, under the supervision of Dr. Daran Rudnick.
+A Ph.D. (or highly qualified M.S.) student is sought for a graduate research assistant (GRA) position in the Department of Biological Systems Engineering (BSE) starting in August 2018, under the supervision of Dr. Daran Rudnick.
 The GRA will be working on an integrated research/extension program titled “UNL- Testing Ag Performance Solutions (TAPS)”.
-The TAPS program hosts a Farm Management Competition where participants (individual and/or groups of producers) compete in crop production and marketing of yield.
-Competitors make several input and management decisions which include, crop insurance selection, hybrid and planting population density, all marketing decisions, irrigation scheduling and quantity, and fertilizer timing, amount, and method.
-The management objectives of the contest relate directly to the management and relationship of resource allocation to profitability and sustainability.
-Competitor’s choices are made in an environment where real time information regarding field conditions are available using new and emerging technologies.
-The successful candidate will be responsible for evaluation of these management practices as they relate to input use efficiency as well as assessing the performance of technology/instrumentation for irrigation and nitrogen management.
-Opportunities for stakeholders to meet and discuss outcomes, challenges, and to share their experiences are a large part of the contest, and therefore, the successful candidate will be expected to work closely with growers and industry personnel.
-The multidisciplinary aspects of this program make this position perfect for candidates interested in pursuing a career in extension/research.
-Additional information on the TAPS program can be found at TAPS.unl.edu.
+The successful candidate will be responsible for evaluation of management practices as they relate to input use efficiency as well as assessing the performance of technology/instrumentation for irrigation and nitrogen management.
+The successful candidate will be expected to work closely with growers and industry personnel.
+The multidisciplinary aspects of this program make this position perfect for candidates interested in pursuing a career in research/extension.

 UNL - Testing Ag Performance Solutions (UNL-TAPS)